HomeThe Irretrievable breakdown of marriage explainedDivorceThe Irretrievable breakdown of marriage explained

 What if I don’t want a divorce?

 Stopping your spouse from proceeding with a divorce or dissolution is difficult.
 Contesting a divorce today is far more difficult than was previously the case.
-Under the new divorce law UK you can only dispute the divorce if you have a legal reason.
+Under no fault divorce you can only dispute the divorce if you have a legal reason.
 These include:

 Jurisdiction – if you of your partner live in another country, the courts in England and Wales may not be able to handle your application.